-Examining the cost-taxing statutes that govern in criminal cases (§§ 550.010-.030 and 550.210) together with the statutory board bill collection process (§ 221.070) leads to ambiguity, if not outright doubt, about a court's authority to tax against an indigent defendant the cost of room and board.
-See State ex rel.
+Examining the cost-taxing statutes that govern in criminal cases (§§ 550.010-.030 and 550.210) together with the statutory board bill collection process (§ 221.070) leads to ambiguity, if not outright doubt, about a court's authority to tax against an indigent defendant the cost of room and board.2 See State ex rel.
 Dir. of Rev. v.
-Gaertner, 32 S.W.3d 564, 566 (Mo. banc 2000) (holding that statutes relating to the same subject matter must be considered in pari materia even if they are in different chapters and that if the statutes cannot be reconciled, the more specific must prevail over the more general).
+Gaertner, 32 S.W.3d 564, 566 (Mo. banc 2000) (holding that statutes relating to the same subject matter must be considered in pari materia even if they are in different chapters and that if the statutes cannot be reconciled, the more specific must prevail over the more general).3 and should not concern ourselves with payments of costs heretofore made by the parties to this proceeding"); State v.
+Anderson, 758 S.W.2d 500, 502-03 (Mo.
+App.
+W.D.
+1988) (reversing taxation of cost of deputy sheriff salaries from one county to another where there had been change of venue and commenting that "[t]he trial court's concern that the county to which venue is changed may bear an undue financial burden does not go unheeded.
+Absent the legislature's addressing the problem, however, the sheriff's deputies' salaries may not be taxed as costs to the originating county"); Dom-Chrysler Plymouth, Inc. v.
+Roderique, 487 S.W.2d 48, 49 (Mo.
+App.
+1972) (reversing taxation of juror fees against litigant because, although statute permitted such taxation once jury had "serve[d]," litigant had settled case after jurors had arrived at court but immediately before they had been sworn).

-All statutory references are to Missouri Revised Statutes (2000), as updated.
+2 All statutory references are to Missouri Revised Statutes (2000), as updated.